konganuela/my-notes-on-ewaste-management/README.md

 1. Temperature change equipments

 2. Screen, monitors

 3. Lamps i.e. LED lamps

 4. Large equipment’s like washing machines, freezers

 5. Small IT and telecommunication equipments( computers, laptops)

+ As south Sudan emerges as one of the deeloping countries, it faces challenges of electronic waste management hence a concern in the global aspect.
+How do individuals make it a point to ensure proper electronic waste management in their communities starting at the household level.